Adela of Hamaland

-Adela of Hamaland (also Adela of Elten) (c.
-952 – died after 1021), was countess of Hamaland in what is now the Netherlands in about 973–1021.
-She was also the regent of Renkum in circa 983–?, likely as regent for her son Dirk of Renkum.
-Her claim on the inheritance of her father caused a conflict with her sister Liutgard of Elten, which lasted from 973 until 996.
-She first married Count Immed of Renkum (d.
+Adela of Hamaland (also known as Adela of Elten) (c.
+952 – died after 1021) was Countess of Hamaland in what is now the Netherlands in about 973–1021.
+She was the regent of Renkum in circa 983–?, likely as regent for her minor son Dirk of Renkum.
+She firstly married Count Immed IV of Hamaland (d.
 983), the father of her son, and later Count Balderik of Hamaland, whom she made her co-regent by marriage.

 Life

 Adela was the daughter of Count Wichman II of Hamaland (d.
 973) and Liutgard of Flanders (d.
 962), daughter of Arnulf of Flanders and Adele of Vermandois.
 Adela was the younger sister of Liutgard (d.
 995), who became the abbess of Elten Abbey, which was founded by their father.
+They had a brother, Wichman, who died at a young age.

-Adela's first husband was Count Immed of Renkum, a member of the Immedinger dynasty, with whom she had five children.
+Adela's first husband was Count Immed of Renkum, a member of the Immedinger dynasty who is reputed to have come from Cologne, with whom she had five children.

 Succession war

 At the death of their father in 973, the emperor made Elten Abbey a Princely Imperial Abbey and Liutgard was thereby given sovereign status as princess abbess of Elten.
-A succession war erupted between the sisters, as Adela claimed the county as sovereign Countess of Hamaland and Liutgard claimed all the county as Elten territory.
+A succession war erupted between the sisters, as Adela claimed the county as sovereign Countess of Hamaland in inheritance from her father while Liutgard claimed all the county as Elten territory.
 Liutgard had her vassal Balderich attack and burn Adela's fortress down.
+The conflict with her sister lasted from 973 until 996.

-In 983, Adela became a widow and regent of the county of Renkum as guardian of her minor son.
+In 983, Adela became a widow and regent of the county of Renkum as guardian of her minor son Dirk of Renkum.
+She had coins minted with the inscription Adala cometissa.
 She occupied the territory of Liutgard, but was forced by the emperor to end the occupation.